connecting

 It is also said these faces symbolize Jayavarman VII as Avalokitesvara, the Buddha of Compassion.

-These faces which have survived the centuries truly lay testimony to being witness to all Cambodia and humankind has gone through in the past and present.
+These faces which have survived the centuries truly lay testimony to being witness to all Cambodia and humankind has gone through, in the past, as well as the present.

 Beyond Angkor Wat and Angkor Thom are over one hundred other ancient sites to visit.
-But if your time in Siem Reap is only for a few days, below is a suggested itinerary allowing the main sites to be taken in.
+But if your time in Siem Reap is limited to a few days, below is a suggested itinerary allowing the main sites to be taken in.

-You simply cannot avoid crowds at Angkor Wat these days, but a special time to visit Angkor Wat is for sunrise.
+You simply cannot avoid crowds at Angkor Wat, but a special time to visit Angkor Wat is for sunrise.
 While many return to their hotels for breakfast, it is worthwhile to take along a picnic breakfast- enjoy a coffee from the local vendors and then proceed to explore the temple site directly after sunrise before the main crowds arrive again.

-Angkor Temple Passes available for Day Visit, 3- day Pass or for One- Week.
+Angkor Temple Passes available for Day Visit, 3- Days or for One Week.

 Suggested Itinerary for a 3-day pass:

-Day 1: Sunrise Angkor Wat and afternoon Angkor Thom, Bayon Temple, Terrace of the Elephant Kings and do a quiet walk to a peaceful little temple of Preah Palilay.
+Day 1: Sunrise Angkor Wat and afternoon Angkor Thom, Bayon Temple, Terrace of the Elephant Kings and do a quiet walk to a peaceful little temple of Preah Palilay behind the Elephant King Terrace.

-Day 3: Early morning set off to Banteay Srei- approx 45 min drive from Siem Reap to this exquisite 10th century temple in pink sandstone.
-Then option to continue on to Kbal Spean – a hike into a forest and to the River of Linggas.
+Day 3: Early morning set off to Banteay Srei– approx 45 min drive from Siem Reap to this exquisite 10th century temple in pink sandstone.
+Then option to continue on to Kbal Spean – a hike into the forest to the River of Lingas.
+Worthwhile to stop at the Landmine Museum on the way- an eye-opening education.

 Another important main temple to take in if time permits and which may get less crowds is:

-Preah Khan– also built by Jayavarman VII, this complex is been restored with the help of
+Preah Khan– also built by Jayavarman VII.
+Restoration with the help of World’s Monument Fund.

 Suggested Smaller temples to explore within the Angkor archeological zone include: